 Tanabata History

 The story of Tanabata is based on ancient Chinese folklore.
-Orihime and Hikoboshi are, in the Chinese style, Shokujo (weaver) and Kengyu (checker).
+Orihime and Hikoboshi are, in the Chinese style, Shokujo (weaver) and Kengyu (herdsman).
 Incidentally, Korea and Vietnam also have Tanabata.
+In Japanese anime, these characters often make appearances in Tanabata-themed episodes.

 In Japan, Tanabata was introduced as a court ceremony in the Nara period (710-794), and the story of Orihime being a skilled weaver led to the custom of wishing for improvement in handicrafts and sewing.
 This is where the original practice of making wishes to the stars originated.